andycroll/andycroll.com/_posts/2017/2017-11-12-use-a-pull-request-template.markdown

 #### New ENV variables
 ```

-Each time anyone opens a Pull Request the description box is pre-filled with the markdown from this file.
+Each time anyone opens a pull request the description box is pre-filled with the markdown from this file.

 ## But why?

-Anything you do over and over works better if you systemise.
-Having a template is a solid way to help you write useful Pull Request descriptions.

-This is often one of my first additions when I join a project.
-It helps by making me pause and answer the questions posed by the default headings in the template.
+Anything you do over and over works more efficiently if you have a repeatable process to systemise it.
+Having a template is a solid way to help you write useful pull request descriptions, it helps you pause and answer the questions posed by the default headings in the template.

-It may well be that some Pull Requests don’t need all of the sections, but you can always just delete the irrelevant parts.
+It may well be that some pull requests don’t need all of the sections, but you can always just delete the irrelevant parts.
 Using this template _will_ mean you’ve thought about the information in each section, even it was only to say “nah, don’t need it”.

+Adding a pull request template is often one of my first additions when I join a project.

 ## Why not?

-You want to make life harder for everyone.
-Including yourself.
+This feels like a no-brainer to me, it doesn't stop you deleting the pre-filled description and writing your own.
+I've never regretted it.